-During this quarter, monitoring of the miniature canister experiments has continued.
+During the second quarter, monitoring of the miniature canister experiments has continued.
 Data are being collected for corrosion rate of copper and iron electrodes, and electrochemical potentials for a range of electrodes, including Eh, iron and copper.
 In addition, strain gauge data are being collected for two of the canisters.
-Water analysis, including analysis of microbial content of the water, has been carried out periodically.
-A report on the set up of the experiments and the first year's activities and results is in preparation and are expected to be ready at the end of April.
+Water analysis, including analysis of microbial content of the water, has been carried out until autumn of 2007.
+No further analyses have been carried out to allow the experiment to reach equilibrium.
+A report on the set up of the experiments and the first year's activities and results is in preparation.
+Discussions have been held regarding further water analyses (including water chemistry, dissolved gas and microbial analysis) and a new analysis campaign will start later in 2008.